Original Sonic Onion Rings (Easy Copycat Recipe)

 1. Peel and cut onions into slices that are between 3/8 and 1/2-inch thick.

-2. Remove the small center of the onions, you can chop those into diced onions for later use.
+2. Remove the small center of the onions, and you can chop those into diced onions for later use.
 See how to freeze onions.

 3. Separate onions into rings and place them into a large bowl of water.